 d) If an undergraduate student is awarded FWS as part of their financial aid package and plans to use the FWS funding, the FWS award must be accepted through the Financial Aid Office so that the student’s Banner account accurately reflects their FWS status.

 e) If a student accepts their FWS award, the student is not guaranteed a FWS position.
-It is their responsibility to seek employment through Handshake and be hired by the University.
+It is their responsibility to seek employment through Bulldog NetWORK and be hired by the University.

 f) FWS students may have only one FWS position working a recommended 10 hours per week and not exceeding 20 hours per week during the academic semester as determined by their financial aid allocation.
 There are no summer FWS awards.
 FWS students are not eligible to work overtime or accrue compensatory time or holiday leave.
 Students may not hold any student employment positions after the date of their commencement.